 The Revitalized Agreement on the Resolution of Conflict in the Republic of South Sudan (R-ARCSS) signed in September 2018 brought renewed impetus towards stabilizing the fragile situation in the country.
-The on-going formation of the Revitalized transitional Government of National Unity (R-TGoNU) since February 20201 has also brought hope of setting South Sudan on the path towards peace and development.
-Even so, South Sudan remains highly fragile and the risks of relapsing into conflict are present and persistent and the country continues to face political, institutional, social and economic challenges including;
+The formation of the Revitalized transitional Government of National Unity (R-TGoNU) in February 2020 brought hope of setting South Sudan on the path towards peace and development.
+Even so, South Sudan continues to face political, institutional, social and economic challenges including;

-- a) weak infrastructure for peaceful resolution of conflict; - b) illegal long-standing practices like cattle raiding, child and forced marriages and age set youth; - c) exclusion of women, youth, minorities and other special interest groups in peacebuilding initiatives, development and governance; - d) proliferation and misuse of firearms; and - e) climate change induced and resource-based conflicts.
+- a) weak infrastructure for peaceful resolution of conflict; - b) illegal long-standing practices like cattle raiding, child/forced marriages and age set youth; - c) exclusion of women, youth, minorities and other special interest groups in peacebuilding initiatives, development and governance; - d) proliferation and misuse of firearms; and - e) climate change induced and resource-based conflicts.